SPIRIT OF OUTLANDER 2019

 Then, leaving the bustle of the city behind us, we will start our journey north to the wild landscapes and charming villages of the Highlands, driving along the famous banks of Loch Lomond where we’ll stop off at the historic conservation village of Luss.

 The afternoon journey takes us through some of Scotland’s most spectacular scenery as we continue north through the mountains of Glen Coe – so make sure you’re camera battery is well charged today, as we plan to make a few photostops en route!
 You’ll hear tales of massacres and murders, Jacobites and geology as you take in the spectacular landscape created by the remains of this ancient super volcano.
-Our final destination today is Fort William, the Outdoor Capital of the UK, where you will spend the evening at the Nevis Bank Hotel.
+Our final destination today is Fort William, the Outdoor Capital of the UK.

 Prepare yourself for a long, but thrilling day today!
 Although you’ll be travelling ‘over the sea to Skye’, the excitement can start even before you get there – as you have the option to board the Jacobite Steam Train (aka Hogwart’s Express) bound for the busy harbour of Mallaig on what is described as the greatest railway journey in the world.
+(The train journey is not included in the price).
 One of the stops en route is at Glenfinnan, also renowned as the spot where Bonnie Prince Charlie ceremoniously raised the Royal Standard commencing the months-long uprising which ended so tragically at Culloden Battlefield.

 Alternatively, you have the choice of travelling on the bus, which will give you time to visit the West Highland Museum, full of Jacobite memorabilia and many other interesting artifacts.
 The bus will make the journey to Mallaig, also stopping off at Glenfinnan.